nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 ![Screenshot of `DfUse`](screenshots/DfuSe.png)

-- Under `Upload Action` click `Choose..` and choose the `f3dfu.bin` for the LV board or `hvf3.bin` for the HV board.
+- Under `Upload Action` click `Choose..` and select `f3dfu.bin` for the LV board or `hvf3.bin` for the HV board.
 (Accept the strange warning that appears)
-- Click `Upload` to flash the firware to the board
+- Click `Upload` to flash the firmware to the board
 - Repeat the process for the other board